Student-directed teaching

-Student-directed teaching is a teaching technology that aims to give the student greater control, ownership, and accountability over his or her own education.
+Student-directed teaching is a teaching technology that aims to give the student greater control, ownership, and accountability over their own education.
 Developed to counter institutionalized, mass, schooling, student-directed teaching allows students to make their own choices while they learn in order to make education much more meaningful, relevant, and effective.

 Student-directed teaching is a product of research done by Don and Anne Green, who work in the Canadian education system.
 Their research, done for the University of Calgary, developed the foundational philosophy for student-directed teaching.
 Student-directed teaching evolves the pedagogical practices set forth by technologies such as the Montessori method.

 Problem with mass schooling

 The larger aim of student-directed teaching is to revolutionize education.
 Nascent in the progressive philosophy is a feeling that education has remained unchanged for far too long: since its inception, in fact, a century and a half ago.
 The global climate today differs vastly from that of 1850.
 The largest change in the last century has been the acceleration of the proliferation of information.
 The 20th century has seen several advances in technology, including the invention of the transistor, the radio, the television, and the Internet.
 Each of these inventions has accelerated the commonly understood notion of culture.
 And with each progressive acceleration, the strain on individuals, not just students, to make sense of the world increases.
 Although it affects everyone, it is most noticeable in children: ultimately, the institution of mass schooling has been unable to keep up with the changes dictated by the intense proliferation of knowledge.
 Students, thus is the claim of Student-Directed Teaching, are failed by the system, leaving them bored, apathetic and mundane.

 The first law pertaining to compulsory education was passed in 1642 by the Massachusetts Bay Colony.
 Even then, it was evident that schooling had a "hidden" agenda: to ensure that "youth readily accept the developing religious, political and social patterns and become good citizens of the state and of the newly established church" (Kotin & Aikman, qtd in Grant 166).
 By 1648, the state had "assumed a clear responsibility for the education and training of all children" (ibid).
 At this point, however, compulsory schooling was not in place.

 In 1787, the United States Constitution was signed with nary a mention of public education, suggesting that the Founding Fathers of the United States would not have approved of state intervention in their children's schooling.
 Support for public schooling rose throughout the end of the 18th century and beginning of the 19th century, and by 1852, Massachusetts had passed the first general compulsory attendance law in the United States.